Festival Schedule

 It is easy to think that religious faith and religious disbelief are neat, opposing categories, and that people are either believers or atheists, either faithful or faithless to the religious traditions they have inherited.
 Many Yiddish poets, however, wrote from a place between and beyond these binaries, believing and disbelieving in God and Judaism at once, enacting in their poetry an ambivalent, passionate, sometimes anguished struggle with God and religion.
 In this session, we'll read and discuss great Yiddish poems in English translation (no knowledge of Yiddish required!) that present these complex experiences and yearnings, and we'll consider their relevance to our own spiritual journeys.

-RSVP Required - Link Coming Soon
+Registration Required - Link Coming Soon

 friday, january 16

-12:00 - 1:30 pm at University of Richmond
+with Danny Kraft, 12:00 - 1:30 pm at University of Richmond

 Sponsored by the Department of History, the Humanities Center, and Jewish Studies at University of Richmond